Dear saints in Christ Jesus,

 Grace to you and peace from God our Father and the Lord Jesus Christ.

 You are a work in progress.
 You are the Lord’s work in progress.
 In the opening verses of St. Paul’s epistle to the Philippians, he reassures us, “I am sure of this, that He who began a good work in you will bring it to completion at the day of Jesus Christ” (Philippians 1:6).
-When we take an honest look at ourselves and realize that we are far from perfect godliness, it is a comfort to know that even though Jesus Christ, your Saviour, has already completed everything necessary for your salvation when He gave His holy, divine life for you on the cross, He still has more to give.
+It is a comfort to know that even though Jesus Christ, your Saviour, has already completed everything necessary for your salvation when He gave His holy, divine life for you on the cross, He still has more to give.

 The grace of the Lord Jesus Christ be with your spirit.